FehintolaObafemi/personal-portfolio/content/jobs/Microsoft-II/index.md

 ---

 - Improving the Dev Ops expereience of Microsoft Graph for PowerShell users
-- Improving the overall functionality of Microsoft Azure Resource Group
+- Improving the overall functionality of Microsoft Azure Resource Group and Microsoft Graph API
 - Contributing to the Microsoft Co-Pilot efforts towards enhancing customer confidentiality and security